-Men Arrested At Philadelphia Starbucks Speak Out, Police Commissioner Apologizes
+Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

 Last weekend Ross said officers had asked the men "politely to leave" three times because Starbucks said they were trespassing.
 After the men refused, Ross said, that's when police made the arrest.

-"It didn't really hit me what was going on — that it was real — until I'm being double locked and my hands (are) behind my back," Robinson told ABC News.
+"It didn't really hit me what was going on — that it was real — until I'm being double locked and my hands [are] behind my back," Robinson told ABC News.

-In a separate interview with The Associated Press, Nelson said he was worried about the situation spinning out of control and possibly dying.
+In a separate interview with The Associated Press, Nelson said he was worried about the situation spinning out of control and that he might possibly die.

 "Anytime I'm encountered by cops, I can honestly say it's a thought that runs through my mind," Nelson said.
 "You never know what's going to happen."

 The AP reports that the men — who have been best friends since the fourth grade — had never been arrested before.
-And Robinson said he had been been a customer at the Rittenhouse Square Starbucks since he was 15.
+And Robinson said he had been a customer at the Rittenhouse Square Starbucks since he was 15.

 The men spent several hours in custody before being released.